 Installing a French drain can help avoid water damage and maintain the beauty of your garden with smart landscaping ideas.
-The French drain technique was first introduced by a farmer, named French Henry from England, in the 19th century.
+A French drain is a certain type of drainage system that can assist you both in water damage prevention and in smart landscape that is still garden-friendly.
+The French drain method is the main way that a farmer, named French Henry from England, in the 19th century, initiated.

 The French drainage system includes a trench filled with gravel, holding a pipe with holes to facilitate water drainage.
-It is wrapped with a filtration fabric that only allows the water to drain while conserving the soil on top.
+It also has a filtration fabric around which means that only water is allowed to pass through the drain while the soil is being conserved.

 Things you need to install a French drain: